Mount of Temptation

 The Mount of Temptation is said to be a hill where Jesus fasted for 40 days and was tempted by Satan.

-Satan tried to tempt Him several times to have doubts about the faith or to commit a sin.
+Satan tried to tempt Him several times and let Him have doubts about the faith or commit a sin.

 After fasting forty days and forty nights, he was hungry.
 The tempter came to him and said, “If you are the Son of God, tell these stones to become bread.”